jwmullally/iscsi-target-ramdisk/README.md

 * iPXE is downloaded and executed, which issues another DHCP request and fetches `/srv/tftp/ipxe/entry.ipxe` over TFTP.
 * The user enters a username / password which are used as the authorization for the PXE HTTP requests.
 * iPXE chainloads `/srv/tftp/bootentries/menu.ipxe` over HTTP.
+* (Optional, default) The iSCSI target connection details are stored in the iBFT ACPI table.
 * The user selects a kernel to boot.
 * iPXE fetches the kernel and associated initramfs over HTTP.
 * iPXE launches the kernel using the included cmdline arguments, which contain the extra `netroot:iscsi:...` parameters.